 Report: Comparing models of collaborative journalism

-For the past year, the Center for Cooperative Media has studied the rise of collaborative journalism.
+For the past three years, the Center for Cooperative Media has studied the rise of collaborative journalism.

 Working cooperatively is nothing new, to be sure, but how frequently and impactfully news organizations have been collaborating over the last few years is certainly something new.
 Dramatically shifting business models, technological advances and seismic shifts in audience have lead to groundbreaking and award-winning collaborations around the world, including the Panama Papers and Electionland.

-Today the Center released its first full research paper on this topic, identifying six distinct models of collaborative journalism.
+The Center released its first full research paper on this topic in 2017, identifying six distinct models of collaborative journalism.
 The report, authored by Center research director Sarah Stonbely, explains the underpinnings of each model and also explores the history of collaborative journalism.

 “As we document, collaborative journalism is now being practiced on a scale that constitutes a revolution in journalism,” Stonbely writes.
 “The many trials and errors of the last decade have generated cooperative efforts that have stood the test of time and are showing the way for others.